 Wheelchair Van Problems You Can Avoid

-Dan Walsh, Chief Operating Officer and co-owner of Bussani Mobility, has decades of experience in mobility service and was asked to give his Top Five Tips for Getting the Most Out of Your Wheelchair Van.
-We posed the reverse question to him as well, "What are the worst things you can do to your van to guarantee it gives you trouble?"
-Take a look at his Top Five:
+Dan Walsh, Chief Operating Officer and co-owner of Bussani Mobility, has decades of experience in mobility service and was asked to give customers his top maintenance tips to ensure the longevity of their wheelchair accessible vehicle.
+We posed the reverse question to him as well, "What are the worst things you can do to your wheelchair accessible van to guarantee it gives you trouble?"

-1. Lending Your Van- I've seen many wheelchair accessible vehicles used as a moving van, resulting in damage to the lift or ramp.
+I've seen many wheelchair accessible vehicles used as a moving van, resulting in damage to the lift or ramp.
 I don't know about you, but I can think of at least 10 different rental companies off the top of my head to help your friends and family with moving their prized possessions.
-Your product is WAY too important for that.
+Your product is WAY too important to risk damage.

-2. Wheelchair Securement- Taking the time to set up a proper wheelchair securement system is essential.
-In the end it will save you a lot of time and - more importantly - it'll keep you safer.
+Taking the time to set up a proper wheelchair securement system is essential.
+In the end, it will save you a lot of time and -- more importantly -- it'll keep you safer.

-3. Protect your Investment- So, now that you've purchased your wheelchair van, don't you want to protect it?
+So, now that you've purchased your wheelchair van, don't you want to protect it?
 I spend the better part of my week explaining to major insurance companies what an accessible van is.
 Your dealer should have connections with responsible insurance brokers to help you with this, but ultimately, making sure your vehicle is insured properly is the consumer's responsibility.
 I recommend having a copy of your bill of sale sent to your insurance company with a certified receipt.
 (Work with BraunAbility Finance to secure financing upfront.
 Learn more here.)

 So, take this advice from someone who knows the damage these mistakes can make (not to mention the money and independence they cost).
 If you've seen any other critical mistakes, please share them!